pepitoria/BlinkoAndroid/README.md

 - Edit notes/blinko
 - "Share with" functionality with allows you to share (for instance) a url with blinko and create a new note with it.

-I know it is not the most user friendly way to do it, but I am not a designer.
+Right now the app is ugly as hell :), but I am no designer.
 I am just a guy who wanted to have a quick way to add notes to his blinko instance.
-Help is welcome!
+Help is welcome though :)

 ## Disclaimer:
 This app is not affiliated with the blinko project.
 It is a personal project.
 Use at your own risk.